PolyhedronStudio/Polyhedron-Engine/index.md

 ## Polyhedron - A Q2RTX Fork
-A fork of the famous Q2RTX project by NVidia that strives to improve all the other factors of what once upon a time was called Quake 2.
-Upgrading it bit by bit, in order to modernize the engine to more up to date standards.
-It'll come with clean slate base game dlls, with only the mere basics (thus also serving as examples) to start off making your own games.
+A fork of the famous Q2RTX project by NVidia that strives to improve all of its other factors of what was once upon a time called Quake 2.
+The goal?
+Upgrading it bit by bit, in order to make it a more modern and modable engine than the original was before.
+It's nearly 2022, while the original was written in 1997.
+Such a nice and great renderer deserves a better and more improved game back-end.

 ### What does it have so far?
 - The code is now converted to compile using a C++(20) compiler instead of a C compiler.